prdeepakbabu/selfplay/memory-bank/progress.md

 ## What's Left to Build

 ### Core Functionality Enhancements
-1. 🔄 **API Provider Flexibility**: Support for multiple LLM providers beyond Azure OpenAI.
+1. ✅ **API Provider Flexibility**: Support for multiple LLM providers including Azure OpenAI and AWS Bedrock (Claude).
 2. 🔄 **Advanced Memory Management**: More robust storage solutions for conversation history.
 3. 🔄 **User-Defined Templates**: Allow users to create and save their own templates.
 4. 🔄 **Additional Export Formats**: Support for exporting conversations in formats beyond HTML.
-5. 🔄 **Conversation Analysis Tools**: Tools for analyzing and visualizing conversation patterns.
+5. ✅ **Conversation Analysis Tools**: Tools for analyzing and visualizing conversation patterns and experiment results.

+### Advanced Social Simulation
+1. 🔄 **Complex Experimental Designs**: Support for factorial designs, repeated measures, and other advanced experimental paradigms.
+2. 🔄 **Advanced Statistical Analyses**: Implementation of more sophisticated statistical tests and analyses.
+3. 🔄 **Persona Clustering**: Tools for clustering and segmenting personas based on attributes and responses.
+4. 🔄 **Custom Persona Creation**: Support for creating and importing custom personas.
+5. 🔄 **External Tool Integration**: Integration with external data analysis tools and formats.

 ### Documentation Improvements
 1. 🔄 **API Documentation**: Detailed documentation for all classes, methods, and parameters.